Fucokinase

-Thus, the two substrates of this enzyme are ATP and L-fucose, whereas its two products are ADP and beta-L-fucose 1-phosphate.
+The enzyme characterised from pig liver and kidney converts β-L-fucose to β-L-fucose 1-phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+Fucokinase is the only enzyme that converts L-fucose to its 1-phosphate, which can be used to synthesize GDP-β-L-fucose, the donor substrate for all fucosyltransferases.
+L-fucokinase activity can be detected in various tissues within an animal.
+For instance, rats and mice contain L-fucokinase widely distributed throughout tissues especially in the brain but the levels found vary widely among different species.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:beta-L-fucose 1-phosphotransferase.
 Other names in common use include fucokinase (phosphorylating), fucose kinase, L-fucose kinase, L-fucokinase, ATP:6-deoxy-L-fucose 1-phosphotransferase, and ATP:L-fucose 1-phosphotransferase.
-Fucokinase is commonly abbreviated as fuc-K. This enzyme participates in fructose and mannose metabolism.
-Fucokinase is the only enzyme that is converting L-fucose to fucose-1-phosphate and it can be further used for synthesizing GDP-fucose, which is the donor substrate for all fucosyltransferase.

-L-Fucokinase activity can be detected in varied tissues within an animal.
-For instance, rats and mice contain L-fucokinase widely distributed throughout tissues especially higher in the brain.
-However, the levels of L-fucokinase in the brain is widely different among species.
+Fucokinase is commonly abbreviated as fuc-K. The reaction is part of a salvage pathway for L-fucose.